ivy-llc/ivy/docs/partial_source/deep_dive/13_docstring_examples.rst

 These should:

-1. cover all possible variants (explained below) for each of the arguments independently, not combinatorily.
+1. cover all possible variants (explained below) for each of the arguments independently, not combinatorially.
 This means the number of examples should be equal to the maximum number of variations for a single argument, and not the entire grid of variations across all arguments (further explained in the examples below)